-For children with cerebral palsy, brain damage is usually what causes seizures.
-Brain injuries most commonly happen during labor and deliver when the infant is deprived of oxygen too long or injured with birth-assisting tools or too much medication.
+For children with cerebral palsy, brain damage is the root cause of seizures.
+Brain injuries in newborns most commonly happen during the birth process when the infant is deprived of oxygen or injured by the tools used to assist in a difficult delivery.

-When brain injuries occur, seizures are likely to be the result, and the type of seizure will depend upon the location of the brain injury.
-If a neonatal stroke happened during the birthing period, the risk of developing seizures heightens significantly.
+When brain injuries occur, seizures are likely to result, and the type of seizure will depend upon the location of the damage in the brain.
+If a severe injury happens during the birthing period, the risk of developing seizures heightens significantly.

-Seizures after a brain injury may start in early infancy, but may be hard to detect as infants have the tendency to make unexpected movements.
-It’s important to work with your child’s physician in order to look for the signs of seizures so you can help your baby be safe when they occur.
+Seizures after a brain injury may start in early infancy but may be hard to detect as infants have a tendency to make unexpected or repetitive movements.
+It’s important to work with your child’s physician to look for signs of seizures so you can help identify them and keep your baby safe when they occur.

 Treatment for Seizures

-There is no cure for seizures, but certain medications and diet plans have both proven to help curb the frequency of seizures and control the severity in many children.
+There is no cure for seizures, but certain medications and diet plans have proven to help curb the frequency of seizures and control their severity in many children.

-Anticonvulsant medications are the most common type of treatment for children with cerebral palsy.
-Along with reducing the frequency of seizures, anticonvulsant drugs also help children with mood swings and outbursts.
+Anticonvulsant medications are the most common treatment used for children with cerebral palsy.
+Along with reducing the frequency of seizures, anticonvulsant drugs can also help children with mood swings and emotional outbursts.

-- Hemispherectomy: Almost an entire side of the brain is removed in order to disable the portion of the brain that’s causing the seizures.
-This is the least common type of surgery.
+- Hemispherectomy: Almost an entire side of the brain is removed to disable the portion of the brain that’s causing the seizures.
+This surgery is used only in rare cases.

-- Corpus Callosotomy: The corpus callosum in the brain is cut in order to reduce generalized seizures.
+- Corpus Callosotomy: The corpus callosum in the brain is cut to reduce generalized seizures.
 No portion of the brain is removed with this type of surgery.

 If your child has seizures, see your doctor right away.
 They can do tests and develop the right treatment plan.